 I continue to simplify my own garden and streamline its maintenance.
-And I am increasingly conscious of what needs water and what can thrive on not just gardeners neglect, but also in dry conditions.
-I am filling spaces with things, that over time, won’t require weeding and I am constantly looking for plants that are beautiful with easy care and in the interest of reducsing my mulch usage, I am looking for ground covering plants that will similarly help to hold moisture in the soil.
+And I am increasingly conscious of what needs water and what can thrive on not just gardeners neglect but also in dry conditions.
+I am filling spaces with things that, over time, won’t require weeding, and I am constantly looking for plants that are beautiful with easy care in the interest of reducing my mulch usage, I am looking for ground-covering plants that will similarly help to hold moisture in the soil.

-Expert Garden Design Advice for Adding Ground covers
+Expert Garden Design Advice for Adding Garden Ground covers

 Q: How to use less mulch?